 Telecommunications For The Deaf

-The Library has an Ultratec Minicom IV TDD (Telecommunications device for the Deaf) at the circulation desk on the second floor.
+The Library has an Ultratec Minicom IV TDD (Telecommunications device for the Deaf) at the Checkout Desk on the second floor.
 The number for the TDD is (912) 478-1314.
 It is a portable version with a printing option and includes a bright, 20-character display tilted to increase viewing comfort, and a 4-row keyboard specially designed for easy typing.
 An 8000-character memory allows messages to be saved, and a built-in voice announces that an outgoing call is being made by TDD.
 TDD access is available during all Library hours.

 The Library has an emergency alarm system that features alarm notifications by recorded voice messages, siren sounds, and flashing strobe lights.
 If the alarm system is activated for any reason, all people in the Library at the time are to leave the building in a calm, orderly manner.